shapelets/khiva/doc/sphinx/source/gettingStarted.rst

     make -j8
     make install

-It will install the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.
+It installs the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.

-In case ArrayFire is not installed in the system default directories, it is also required to add the Arrayfire lib folder to the environment variable  LD_LIBRARY_PATH.
+In case ArrayFire is not installed in the default directory, it is required to add the Arrayfire lib folder to the LD_LIBRARY_PATH environment variable.

 .. code-block:: bash